earthcubeprojects-chords/chords/datain.md

 directly from the address bar of your browser (but of course this would get tedious).

-We will first describe the URL syntax, and follow this with examples that demonstrate how easy it is to feed your data to a CHORDS Portal, using Python, C, or a browser or the command line.
+We will first describe the URL syntax, and follow this with examples that demonstrate how easy it is to feed your data to a CHORDS Portal, using Python, C, a browser or the command line.
+These are only a few of the languages that work, and you should be able to figure out a similar method for your own particular langauge.
 Almost all programming languages have functions for submitting HTTP requests.
-These are only afew of the languages that work, and you should be able to figure out a similar method for your own particular langauge.

 ###  URL Syntax